Skip to content

 Difference Between Grease Traps and Grease Interceptors

 Grease and water don’t mix, especially when they travel through the sewer lines.
-It is for this reason that grease traps are essential in commercial kitchens.
+Due to this concern, grease traps are essential for operating commercial kitchens.

 Whether an establishment has a large-scale kitchen or a smaller one, a grease trap or grease interceptor is required.
-While both a grease trap and grease interceptor help prevent sewer line clogs, there are distinct differences between the two.
+While both a grease trap and interceptors help prevent sewer line clogs, there are distinct differences between the two.
+It is important to understand how these options differ and how they help filter FOG from your wastewater to protect the sewer system and keep your business in compliance with local ordinances.

 Due to the small size of grease traps, these mini traps require cleaning more often.
 Since grease traps are generally small, the grease builds up faster inside them.
 Ideally, grease traps should be cleaned monthly by specialists or daily by employees.